ai4cyberiu/ai4cyberiu.github.io/README.md

 The purpose of the Diamond Model is to assist analysts in identifying a group of events that occurred on their systems.
 These occurrences can then be grouped together in time to form “activity threads,” which can be compared to detect attacker campaigns.

-Some information security experts use the diamond model  to authenticate and trace <B>cyber threats<B>.
+Some information security experts use the diamond model  to authenticate and trace <B>cyber threats</B>.
 Every incidence can be represented as a diamond using this method.

 The relationships and features of four diamond components — <B> adversary, capacity, infrastructure, and victim </B> — are highlighted by this methodology.
 These four main elements are linked together to define their relationship, which may be analyzed to gain further insights and knowledge about malicious behaviors.